EOSC-synergy/wp2-links/storage.md

 At the moment different types of storage are available to the project:

-- Permanent storage: This is a bit outside the project, and for the VO to organise.

-    Examples for such storage are:
-    - Data Archives
-    - SCP
-    - WebDav
-    - NextCloud
+- **Volatile storage**: This storage type exists in HPC and Cloud.
+It has usually quite good performance, but should not be assumed to live longer than the computing job.

+  Examples of this storage are Cinder in OpenStack or scratch space in HPC.
+This storage is typically bound to the computing system software.

-- Persistent storage: When you create a virtual infrastructure, you can create "Cinder Volumes" in the underlying OpenStack infrastructure.
+  - When you create a virtual infrastructure, (e.g. as "Cinder Volumes" in the underlying OpenStack infrastructure).
-    This may be done manually, but also using Templates of the Infrastructure Manager.

     This storage can be made persistent, so that it will still be available after a restart of your virtual infrastructure, or of the